Timi-TheDataGuy/Forbes-22/README.md

 - Conclusion

 # Data Gathering & Transformation
 The data came in handy from the Maverick Data Analysis Challenge website in an Excel format.
 For easy analysis, the data needed to be transformed, and this was done with Power Query Editor.
-Here is the Power Query Script to Clean the Forbes World's Billionaire's file
+Here is the Power Query Script to CleanForbesData.pq

 # Report Requirement